Peer review guide

 • get feedback on their drafts and be able to make improvements

-• engage in the critical analysis and reflection associated with assessing the work of their peers.
+• engage in the critical analysis and reflection associated with assessing their peers' work.

 How does peer review work?

-Peer assessment can take many forms, which may vary according to the learning objectives, the disciplinary context and the available technologies.
-Peer assessment is often characterised by a formative or summative approach.
+Peer assessment can take many forms, depending on learning objectives, disciplinary context and available technologies.
+Peer assessment is often characterized by a formative or summative approach.

-1. Students are introduced to the assignment and the assessment criteria
+1. Students are introduced to the assignment and evaluation criteria

 3. Students complete and submit a final assignment

-4. Students assess the assignments of 3-6 other students using the marking criteria and provide feedback
+4. Students evaluate the assignments of 3 to 6 other students using the grading criteria and provide feedback.

-5. The grades are determined for each student by taking the average grade given by their peers
+5. Grades are determined for each student by taking the average grade given by their peers.

-1. Students are introduced to the assignment and the assessment criteria
+1. Students are introduced to the assignment and evaluation criteria

 2. Students are trained and practiced on how to evaluate and provide feedback